-- Students will have exposure to the fundamentals and the basic concepts of Sociology. - Students will have gained knowledge about the reality of the society. - Students will be able to positively respond to the forces of change. - Students will inculcate common interests of the group and adopt legitimate means to achieve them. - Students will have knowledge about the impact of technology, modernization, and globalization. - Students will be able to conform to the rules of the society and communicate effectively with the engineering community and with the society at large - Students will work effectively as individuals, in teams and in multidisciplinary settings together with the capacity to undertake holistic development of the society.
+- Students will have exposure to the fundamentals and the basic concepts of Sociology. - Students will have gained knowledge about the reality of the society. - Students will be able to positively respond to the forces of change. - Students will inculcate common interests of the group and adopt legitimate means to achieve them. - Students will have knowledge about the impact of technology, modernization, and globalization. - Students will be able to conform to the rules of the society and communicate effectively with the engineering community and with the society at large - Students will work effectively as individuals, in teams and in multi-disciplinary settings together with the capacity to undertake holistic development of the society.

+ENB1282

-ENB1282 WRITTEN COMMUNICATION LTPC 0021
+WRITTEN COMMUNICATION

-- To help students identify content specific vocabulary and learn its usage. - To teach them formal and informal expressions in business communication. - To expose them to reading for specific purposes, especially in business contexts. - To expose them to the process of different kinds of formal writing. - To train them in using the nuances of writing in corporate correspondence. - To train them in writing effective applications with résumé and reports.
+- To help students identify content specific vocabulary and learn its usage. - To teach them formal and informal expressions in business communication. - To teach them formal and informal expressions in business communication. - To teach them formal and informal expressions in business communication. - To expose them to the process of different kinds of formal writing. - To train them in using the nuances of writing in corporate correspondence. - To train them in writing effective applications with résumé and reports.